 The Healing Genius of Ginger

 Although ginger is a staple of Asian cooking, it is also well known in eastern countries for its healing abilities.
 In the west, ginger is gaining popularity as both a pungent spice that adds great flavor to various dishes, but also for its healing properties.
-The following article discusses ginger's healing genius.

 Fresh ginger’s warming spice is great for cooking.
 Yet, even when dried, ginger retains many of its healing essence.
 Some of ginger’s healing properties include nausea prevention, indigestion relief, flatulence relief, reduced risk of blood clots, rheumatism relief, ability to combat colds and coughs, and its ability to stimulate circulation.
 All in all, ginger is gaining notoriety among healing foods for its healthful properties.